Before you Start

 • A conda installation with bioconda configured.

-• Conda is a very popular package manager for installing software in bioinformatics. bioconda is a the main source of bioinformatics software for conda.
+• Conda is a very popular package manager for installing software in bioinformatics. bioconda is currently the most popular distribution source of bioinformatics software for conda.

 Software Environments